 73. The freedom of State officials to participate in peaceful assemblies should not be limited more than is strictly required by the need to ensure public confidence in their impartiality, and thus their ability to perform their service duties.
 Ensuring that members of the security forces in particular retain public confidence in their impartiality is a legitimate State concern.

-74. Requirements for participants to cover the costs of policing or security or medical assistance or cleaning associated with peaceful assemblies are generally not compatible with article 21.
-These costs should as a rule be covered by public funds and should not be transferred to the participants.
+74. Requirements for participants or organisers to cover the costs of policing or security or medical assistance or cleaning associated with peaceful assemblies are generally not compatible with article 21.
+These costs should as a rule be covered by public funds and should not be transferred to the participants or the organisers.

 75. Assembly organizers and participants are obliged to make reasonable efforts to comply with legal requirements, but they should be held accountable [, civilly or criminally,] for their own conduct only.
 Responsibility of organizers or participants for damage caused by other participants in an assembly should as a general rule not be imposed.
-If this is done, responsibility must be limited to what they could have foreseen and prevented with reasonable efforts.
-It is good practice for assembly organizers to appoint marshals where necessary, but such an obligation must not be imposed.
+If this is done, responsibility must be limited to damages or injury directly and foreseeably resulting from the specific conduct of the organisers or participants, which could have been prevented with reasonable efforts while maintaining the expressive purpose of the assembly It is good practice for assembly organizers to appoint marshals where necessary, but such an obligation must not be imposed.

 76. Where criminal or administrative sanctions are used against participants in a peaceful assembly, such sanctions must be proportionate and cannot apply where their conduct is protected by the right.